Laurence Harvey: Later career

 Harvey co-starred with Ann-Margret in Rebus (1969) then appeared in Kampf um Rom (1970), a film set in Ancient Rome.
 The latter starred Orson Welles, who directed Harvey in The Deep, a thriller that was abandoned.

-Harvey starred in She and He (1969) which he helped produce.
+Harvey starred in She and He (1969), which he helped produce.

-Harvey had a cameo role as himself in The Magic Christian (1969), a film based on the Terry Southern novel of the same name.
+He had a cameo role as himself in The Magic Christian (1969), a film based on the Terry Southern novel of the same name.
 He gives a rendition of Hamlet's soliloquy that develops unexpectedly into a campy striptease routine.

 He had a small role in WUSA (1970) and was guest murderer on Columbo: The Most Dangerous Match in 1973, portraying a chess champion who kills his opponent.
 For British TV he appeared in a version of Arms and the Man for ITV Sunday Night Theatre (1971).
 Joanna Pettet appeared with Harvey in an episode of Rod Serling's Night Gallery ("The Caterpillar", 1972), in which Harvey's character attempts to assassinate a romantic rival by having a burrowing insect dropped in the man's ear.

-Harvey starred in Escape to the Sun (1972), directed by Menahem Golan and was reunited with Elizabeth Taylor in Night Watch (1973).
-Night Watch was financed by Brut Productions who also financed Welcome to Arrow Beach (1974) which Harvey directed and starred in; the cast also included his friend Pettet, John Ireland and Stuart Whitman.
+Harvey starred in Escape to the Sun (1972), directed by Menahem Golan and was reunited with Elizabeth Taylor in Night Watch (1973), financed by Brut Productions.
+The same company financed Welcome to Arrow Beach (1974), which Harvey directed and starred in; the cast also included his friend Pettet, John Ireland and Stuart Whitman.
 The film deals with a type of war-related post-traumatic stress disorder that turns a military veteran to cannibalism.